microsoft/DirectX-Specs/d3d/D3D12Redistributable.md

 The CLSID associated with the data and code that will be used to create the object.

-Specify CLSID_D3D12SDKConfiguration to retrieve the
+Specify `CLSID_D3D12SDKConfiguration` to retrieve the `ID3D12SDKConfiguration` interface.

 *riid*

 The globally unique identifier (GUID) for the sdk configuration interface.
-The REFIID, or GUID, of the interface can be obtained by using the __uuidof() macro.
-For example, __uuidof(ID3D12SDKConfiguration) will get the GUID of the debug interface.
+The REFIID, or GUID, of the interface can be obtained by using the `__uuidof()` macro.
+For example, `__uuidof(ID3D12SDKConfiguration)` will get the GUID of the debug interface.

-*ppvSDK*
+*ppvDebug*

-The outparameter that contains the requested interface on return.
-For example, the SDK configuration interface, as a pointer to pointer to void.
+The outparameter that contains the requested interface on return, for example, the SDK configuration interface, as a pointer to pointer to void.
 See ID3D12SDKConfiguration.

 **Return Value**